B2B Marketing Attribution for Beginners

 The top 7 marketing attribution mistakes to avoid

-You now have a good idea of what a B2B marketing attribution framework looks like in general.
+You now have a good idea of what a B2B marketing attribution process looks like in general.

-Before explaining my three-step process, I would like to address common attribution mistakes.
+Before I walk you through my framework for beginners, I want to address the most common attribution mistakes.

-This will make it easier for you to understand my framework.
-It will also save you time and money when you try to put it in place on your own.
+This will help you understand my approach better and save you time and money when you put it into practice.

 1. Not integrating your attribution framework into a CRM

 Marketing channels should always be evaluated based on revenue-related KPIs.
-And revenue data is inside a business’s CRM.
+And revenue data lives inside a business’s CRM.

 So, your attribution framework must live in that database.
 It’s non-negotiable.
 If you haven’t implemented a CRM yet, do so and then return to this article.